 You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
-You also have the right to go to a women's health specialist (such as a gynecologist).
+We do not require you to get referrals to go to in-network providers.

 You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.